xolvio/meteor-cucumber/README.md

 ```
 this.ddp.call('yourMethod', [], callback);
 ```

+Be mindful that the signature for the DDP call is not the same as `Meteor.call` but is more like `Meteor.apply`.
+You have to provide an arguments array even if you're not passing any parameters.

 You can use this connection to either perform API-level end-to-end testing, or to use in conjunction with fixtures to clear the mirror database or to setup test-data (see [Fixtures](fixtures) below)